planttheidea/moize/README.md

 });
 ```

-The method will do a shallow comparison of both `props` and `context` of the component based on strict equality.
-If you have mutative props and instead want to do a deep equals comparison, set [`isDeepEqual`](#isdeepequal) to true.
+The method will do a shallow equal comparison of both `props` and `context` of the component based on strict equality.
+If you want to do a deep equals comparison, set [`isDeepEqual`](#isdeepequal) to true.

 #### isSerialized